g00dnatur3/opencv-raspicam-bindings/README.md

 	jsFace->Set(Nan::New("height").ToLocalChecked(), Nan::New<Int32>(faces[i].height));
 	jsFaces->Set(i, jsFace);

-As you can see there is face.x, face.width, face.y, and face.height.
+As you can see there is

+	face = {x, width, y, height}

 These are the coordinates of the face inside the grabbed image.
 You can use `crop.crop(image, face)` to crop it out into another image.